 It is often hard for parents to talk to their children about finances.
 You may not want to worry or confuse them, or you may not know where to start.
-But in an increasingly cash-less society, and with a potential economic down-turn around the corner, talking about money, savings and investments is more important than ever.
+When will you tell them about budgeting?
+Or teach them how to buy sanlam shares?
+Or show them their savings?
+In an increasingly cash-less society, and with a potential economic down-turn around the corner, talking about money, savings and investments is more important than ever.

 Here are 5 top tips for how and what to talk about with your children to de-mystify the world of finance and give them a helping hand when it comes to their own financial future.